 - Experiment with different nipple sizes and shapes to see what works best for your baby.

 - Never leave a baby unattended with a “propped” bottle (when a parent leans a bottle against a pillow or other object instead of holding it themselves)—this can lead to an ear infection and even choking.

 - Don’t let your baby fall asleep with a bottle in his or her mouth.
 This can damage their developing teeth.

 - Avoid cow’s milk until after baby’s first birthday.
 Until then, stick with breast milk or formula.

 - Don’t attempt to save money by diluting formula, as this can weaken its nutritional impact.
 Contact your pediatrician if you can’t afford the formula needed; they may be able to help.

-*The Department of Health has launched the statewide Tennessee Breastfeeding Hotline, which is now available 24 hours a day, seven days a week.
+*The Tennessee Breastfeeding Hotline is available 24 hours a day, seven days a week.
 The toll-free number is 1-855-4BF-MOMS (1-855-423-6667).
 The hotline is staffed by International Board Certified Lactation Consultants and Certified Lactation Counselors.